 Remember that every traveler’s needs and preferences will be different, so it’s essential to tailor your packing list according to your specific journey.
 Use the advice and recommendations in this blog post as a starting point, but don’t be afraid to make adjustments based on your personal style, activities, and destinations.
 The key is to pack smart, stay organized, and prioritize items that will make your RTW trip enjoyable and hassle-free.

 Save It On Pinterest.

-Amazingly, all of this weighs a mere 22lbs (including the weight of the backpack).
-There’s nothing like having a lightweight pack for an RTW Trip – the lighter the pack, the more enjoyable each second will be with it on your back!
+Amazingly, all of this weighs a mere 22lbs (along with the load of the backpack).
+There’s nothing like having a lightweight pack for an RTW Trip – the lighter the pack, the additional nice each second could be with it in your once more!